What our What I Need to Know about Drugs lesson plan includes

-Yes, some people use prescribed medicine in ways that the doctor did not intend.
+Some people use prescribed medicine in ways that the doctor did not intend.
 In this instance, a medicine becomes an illicit or illegal drug.
 Remember, a drug is a chemical that changes the way you feel or act.
 When a person uses prescribed drugs for purposes other than what the doctor intended, this is considered controlled substance misuse.
-Taking medication for something other than its intended purposes nearly always results in negative consequences to the user.
+Taking medication for something other than its intended purpose nearly always results in negative consequences to the user.

 The difference between illicit drugs and medicines may seem to be a small one.
 We can say all medicines are drugs as they do change how you feel or act.
 The results, however, usually bring positive benefits, like getting over the flu or stopping an injury’s pain.
 Medicines restore normalcy.